Rudxain/Samsung-rants/index.md

 - Smart Select Edge: JPEG compression.
 And it's hard to take a full-screen capture.
 - Palm Swipe gesture, "Advanced Feature™": Sometimes, it fails to recognize the gesture, causing a UI touch at a random place.
 - Game Booster: It only shows up when playing a game.

+Also, even on Android 12, there's no way to record a video of the screen, other than Game Booster.

+I'm forced to install apps, or use `adb shell screenrecord`

 ### Crappy camera